Podcast #188 – Daniel T. Jones, 25 Years of Lean & More – The Machine That Changed the World

 My guest for Episode 188 has been a leading voice in the Lean community for 25 years, Daniel T. Jones, founder and chairman of the Lean Enterprise Academy, based in the UK.
 Dan collaborated with Jim Womack on the books The Machine That Changed the World, Lean Thinking, and Lean Solutions and published other books through the LEA

 Currently, Dan is helping promote Lean in healthcare and government and is learning about the Lean Startup community by becoming an advisor to the company Elastera.
 He has also recently joined Twitter as @DanielJonesLean.
-You can also watch recently-released free videos (via Gemba Academy) of Dan, Jim, and John Shook reflecting on 25 years of Lean and other topics.
+You can also watch some recently released free videos (via Gemba Academy) of Dan, Jim, and John Shook reflecting on 25 years of Lean and other topics.
 In this episode, we touch on all of these questions and also take a question via Twitter.

 For a link to this episode, refer people to www.leanblog.org/188.